yahayuta/pinball_mobile/PINBALL_GAME_PLAN.md

 ## 10. Future Enhancements
 - Multiple game modes: In Progress.
 Basic structure for Classic, Timed, and Challenge modes is in place.
 Game logic for timed and challenge modes has been implemented.
 HUD has been updated to display game mode information.
 - Online leaderboards: Implemented (Local).
 The high score screen and leaderboard screen now display a list of top scores with improved visual styling.
-- Multiplayer modes: Implemented (Local)
+- Multiplayer modes: Implemented (Local).
+The multiplayer screen UI has been improved with custom styled buttons and text fields.
 - Custom table editor: Implemented (Basic)
 - Achievement system: Implemented.
 The achievement screen now displays a list of achievements, their progress, and unlocked status.
 - Social features: Implemented (Basic)